Answers to FAQs about Ultrasonic Cleaning

-If you’re thinking about purchasing an ultrasonic cleaner for the first time you probably have some questions about the technology and what to look for when purchasing your equipment.
-We’ll start with a bit of history on the technology.
+If you’re thinking about purchasing an ultrasonic cleaner for the first time you probably have some questions about the technology and best practices for use.
+The following is a list of commonly asked questions followed the answers:

 Ultrasonic cleaners are unsurpassed when it comes to removing contaminants from virtually any hard surface that can be safely immersed in a water-based (aqueous) cleaning solution.
 The challenge is selecting the correct ultrasonic cleaner; its accessories, cleaning solution formulations, and cleaning procedures to accomplish tasks in the most efficient manner.